 A plated dinner service, costing between $100-$150 per person, offers a formal and sophisticated dining experience.
 Each guest is served individually, allowing for a tailored culinary experience.

-Buffet-style service, priced between $80-$120 per person, provides a more relaxed atmosphere.
-Guests serve themselves from a variety of dishes, offering flexibility and a range of options.
+Buffet style catering for wedding receptions, typically priced between $80–$120 per person, provides a relaxed and welcoming atmosphere.
+Guests can serve themselves from a variety of dishes, offering flexibility, variety, and a warm communal dining experience.

 Family-style service, also in the $80-$120 per person range, encourages a communal dining experience.
 Large dishes are placed in the center of the table, allowing guests to serve themselves.